How to Unblock a Shower Drain Without Chemicals

 Step 4: Turn on Vacuum

-Start the vacuum, and let it run for approximately three minutes.
-This should help remove any blockages in the shower drain.
+Switch on the vacuum and allow it to run for around three minutes.
+This should eliminate any obstructions in your shower drain.

 Method | Supplies Needed | Steps |